Coronavirus information - rubbish and recycling

 But as most of us are now staying at home, it seems likely that this will create more household waste and put pressure on our recycling and waste services.

-Although all of London’s councils are still running collections from households, most local household tips and recycling centres across the city are now closed.
-Where there are staff shortages due to sickness, councils may need to make changes to services like garden waste collections and the removal of bulky items such as mattresses, white goods or furniture.
+All of London’s councils are still running collections from households and most recycling centres are now open.
+However, where there are staff shortages due to sickness, councils may need to make changes to services like garden waste collections and the removal of bulky items such as mattresses, white goods or furniture.
 Please check your local authority’s webpages for the latest information.

 The situation is fluid and incredibly challenging, so we need your help to make sure the service can continue to be delivered as efficiently and safely as possible.